Which web browsers are supported?

 As part of our business continuity plans, in case of disaster, we practice routine data backup and recovery, backing up our data several times a day.
 We store backups in a redundant way and test recovery frequently to reduce the likelihood of data loss and minimize downtime in a large-scale disaster.

-Rise complies with AICPA SOC2, Privacy Shield, and General Data Protection Regulation (GDPR) standards.
+Rise complies with AICPA SOC2, California Consumer Privacy Act (CCPA), Privacy Shield, and General Data Protection Regulation (GDPR) standards.

 Does Rise support single sign-on (SSO)?